Located on Rangatira Road and close to Verran's Corner, the village enjoys beautiful panoramic views over Kauri Point and beyond.

-Amenities include an all-weather bowling green, heated indoor swimming pool and spa, gym, beauty and hairdressing salon, movie theatre, library, and even a café.
+Amenities include an all-weather bowling green, heated indoor swimming pool and spa, gym, hair and beauty salon, movie theatre, library, and café.

 *Some conditions apply.